Cato Networks: Products

 Cato Networks develops a Secure Access Service Edge (SASE) platform, which combines SD-WAN, managed security service and global backbone services into a cloud-based service offering.
 Its products are designed to help IT staff manage network security for distributed workforces accessing resources across the wide area networks (WANs), cloud and Internet that connects them.
-The company's Cato SASE Cloud platform supports more than 73 points of presence over 150 countries.
-The company's managed detection and response (MDR) platform combines machine learning and artificial intelligence (AI) models to process network traffic data and identify threats to its customers.
-The company also offers cloud access security broker (CASB) capabilities to protect cloud applications.
+The company's Cato SASE Cloud platform supports more than 73 points of presence in over 150 countries.

-Operations

-The company is headquartered in Tel Aviv, Israel.
-As of February 2022, the company reported over 1,100 customers which it served from 73 points-of-presence worldwide.
-Also as of February 2022, the company reported 500 employees.

-Shlomo Kramer is the company's CEO, and Gur Shatz is its president and COO.